ds4se/chapters/dspinellis/tools.md

-Partly as a result of such problems in 2005 I built, [ckjm](http://www.spinellis.gr/sw/ckjm/) a tool that derives Chidamber and Kemerer metrics from Java programs.
+Partly as a result of such problems in 2005 I built, [ckjm](http://www.spinellis.gr/sw/ckjm/) a tool that derives Chidamber and Kemerer metrics from Java programs [2].
 These are
-the weighted methods per class, the depth of the inheritance tree, the number of children per class, the coupling between object classes, the response for a class, and the lack of cohesion in methods.
+the weighted methods per class, the depth of the inheritance tree, the number of children per class, the coupling between object classes, the response for a class, and the lack of cohesion in methods [16].
 Designing _ckjm_ to work as a Unix-style filter allowed it to analyze arbitrarily-large projects, an advantage appreciated by many of its users.